gnprice/tsflower/README.md

     require working something out for how to get TS type-checker / symbol information, since that's naturally only available on TS's own AST.

+- Extend the substitution system:

+  - Get the list of substitutions for a given library by reading the substitution file, rather than having to list them in the rewriter source code.

+    - For namespaces, perhaps make a separate file corresponding to the namespace?
+Then the emitted Flow code can effectively import the namespace by importing that file.
+Will need some sort of convention for naming such files, and/or some form of metadata.

+    - For global augmentations, perhaps again a separate file with some kind of naming convention.
+Perhaps also some form of metadata -- perhaps a `/// <foo … />` comment akin to TS's reference pragmas, if marking the file, or some other form of comment if marking individual declarations.

+  - Have a way for a project using TsFlower to provide substitutions, in addition to those TsFlower itself provides.

+  - Move all our "misc" rewrites -- those for react-navigation and any other library that we expect to be actually translating -- to be provided by the user project.
+(So in the TsFlower repo, move them to the integration suite.)

 - Figure out more renaming and rewriting:

   - Apply rewrites to import types, like `import('react').Component`, just like we do for type references like `React.Component`.

+  - When an input file has a reference like `React.Component` where `React` is a global -- because it just said `/// <reference types="react" />` and didn't actually import React -- apply substitutions there just like we would if it'd done the import.
+(Not sure the right way to generalize this.
+Fortunately I think there are not many other things people do this with.)

   - When introducing a name (with a `SubstituteType` rewrite), try to use the original name, rather than our `$tsflower_subst$`-prefixed